-The "Japan Prize Heisei Memorial Research Grant Program" is named after Their Majesties the Emperor Emeritus and Empress Emerita, who have been interested in the research activities of young scientists and have encouraged them for many years.
+The Heisei Memorial Research Grant Program is named after Their Majesties the Emperor Emeritus and Empress Emerita, who have been interested in the research activities of young scientists and have encouraged them for many years.

-The Foundation provides research grants to scientists mainly under 45 years of age.
-Every year, the Foundation selects four to eight scientists who undertake knowledge-integrated research that contribute to solving social issues, and gives five to ten million yen.
+The Foundation primarily provides research grants to scientists under 45 years of age.
+The Foundation annually selects four to eight scientists engaged in research that transcends the boundaries between different fields and disciplines and contributes to solving social issues.
+They are then provided with grants worth five to ten million yen.